darktasevski/CompSci/ReactNative.md

 FlatList components are used for rendering large quantities of scrollable content.
 Instead of rendering a children prop, the FlatList renders each item in an input data array using the renderItem prop.
 The renderItem prop is a function which takes an item from the data array and maps it to a React Element.
 Each item in data should be an object with a unique id, so that React can determine when items have been rearranged.

 The FlatList is generally performant: it only renders the content on screen (clipping offscreen content), and only updates rows that have changed.
-The FlatList is built using a more generic component, the ScrollView, which we’ll use later in the chapter.
+The FlatList is built using a more generic component, the ScrollView.

+`inverted` -
+In a messaging app, for example, we typically want new messages to appear at the bottom of the list.
+To accomplish this, we’ve have to add the inverted prop to our FlatList.

+`keyboardShouldPersistTaps`
+We use the keyboardShouldPersistTaps prop to configure what happens when we tap the FlatList.
+This prop has three possible options:

+-   never - Tapping the list will dismiss the keyboard and blur any focused elements.
+This is the default behavior.
+-   always - Tapping the list will have no effect on the keyboard or focus.
+-   handled - Tapping the list will dismiss the keyboard, unless the tap is handled by a child element first (e.g. tapping a message within the list).
+We want handled, so that we enable tapping messages without dismissing the keyboard.

 ### TextInput